 The debts should be settled as they fall due, but it is also possible to agree on their early repayment.
 The liquidator may also offer the creditors the unmonetized liquidation assets to be taken over for the payment of debts.
 This is done if the entire liquidation estate has not been monetised.

-It shall include, in particular, information on:
+It includes, in particular, information on:

 Within 30 days thereafter, the liquidator shall submit a proposal for cancellation.
 In addition to the documents referred to above, the proposal shall be accompanied by the accounting documents which the company is required to publish in the collection of documents and documents certifying the publication of the notice of liquidation in the Commercial Gazette.
 The tax office must give its consent to the cancellation.
 The deletion of the company from the Commercial Register shall terminate the company.